 Junior Scientist Workshop on Mechanistic Cognitive Neuroscience

-Organized by Hannah Haberkern, Misha Ahrens, Gowan Tervo, Alla Karpova, Josh Dudman and Vivek Jayaraman, this interactive workshop provides an exciting opportunity for graduate students, recent PhDs, and those in similar positions, like staff scientists interested in the mechanistic basis of cognition to present their research to a diverse audience and discuss ideas for the future, while also discovering potential independent early-career options at Janelia.
+Organized by Emily Dennis, Sue Ann Koay, Gabriela Michel, Michael Reiser, and Carsen Stringer, this Junior Scientist Workshop provides an exciting opportunity for graduate students, recent PhDs, and those in similar positions, like staff scientists interested in the mechanistic basis of cognition to present their research to a diverse audience and discuss ideas for the future, while also discovering potential independent early-career options at Janelia.

-With a collaborative and stimulating format, the workshop will focus on the neural mechanisms underlying complex, flexible behavior.
 We encourage applications from junior scientists pursuing research aimed at understanding how cognitive processes and behavior are implemented at the level of circuits, cells, and molecules.
 This meeting is open to a broad array of ideas and approaches in a variety of animal models.
-The agenda will be thematically tuned to explore some of the issues raised by participants, with a general emphasis on studies of cognition broadly construed (e.g. navigation, learning, decision making, planning, social interactions, etc.), but sessions will be thematically tuned to the participants’ research interests.
+We will also consider theorists with a strong interest in linking their ideas to experimental data.
+The workshop will focus on cognition broadly construed (e.g., navigation, learning, decision making, planning, social interactions, etc.), but sessions will be thematically tuned to the participants’ research interests.

 - Research Abstract

 - Current CV